Online Retraining

 EOG Permutation Entropy Permutation entropy of the EOG where the embedding delay equals 1, and m equals 4.
 A dynamic measure of regularity.

-EOG Spectral Entropy Shannon entropy of the normalised EOG power spectral density.
+EOG Spectral Entropy Shannon entropy of the normalized EOG Welch-averaged band power spectrum.

 EOG Complexity Lempel-Ziv Complexity of the binarised EOG.
 A measure of repeating sequences.